tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 `std::uc::utf_16_to_32_iterator<std::uc::utf_8_to_16_iterator<std::string::iterator>>`.
 The solution is for the unpacking algorithm to remember the structure of whatever iterator it unpacks, and then rebuild the structure when returning the result.
-To demonstrate, here is the implementation of from `transcode_to_utf32` from Boost.Text:
+To demonstrate, here is the implementation of `transcode_to_utf32` from Boost.Text:

 ```c++